 - Medicare Part A covers care received from hospitals, skilled nursing facilities, nursing homes, hospice and some home health services.
-Part A and Part B is considered Original Medicare.
+Part A and Part B are considered Original Medicare.

-- Medicare Part B covers certain doctors’ services, outpatient care, medical supplies and preventative services.
+- Medicare Part B covers certain doctors’ services, outpatient care, medical supplies and preventive services.
 If you choose this coverage you agree to pay Medicare a monthly premium.

-- Medicare Part C is also known as Medicare Advantage and is offered by a private company that contracts with Medicare to provide you with all of your Part A and Part B benefits.
-To select Medicare Advantage you will need to meet certain criteria to qualify.
+- Medicare Part C, also known as Medicare Advantage, is offered by a private company that contracts with Medicare to provide you with all your Part A and Part B benefits.
+You need to meet certain criteria to qualify for Medicare Advantage.

 - Medicare Part D is prescription drug coverage and offered to everyone with Medicare.
 You do not have to qualify to receive Medicare Part D coverage.

 Choosing the right Medicare Advantage Plan option is important, but many people aren’t sure where to turn when faced with the decision.
 Prominence Health Plan can help you understand your options.

 You can enroll for a Prominence Health Plan Medicare Advantage HMO during specific Medicare enrollment periods and avoid fees or penalties.